TylerJang27/Scav_Hunt_Extension/README.md

     - Whether or not the values in the json are encrypted (see below)
 - background (String) [2=[Unsplash](https://unsplash.com/photos/J_xAScfz3EE)]
    - A URL pointing to an image
+- silent (Boolean) [2=false]
+   - Whether or not you want alerts to be suppressed when a user finds a clue
  - clues (List of Objects) [1]
     - The clues to be found along the trail